pixel

 While all motorists are required to carry at least $25,000 worth of liability coverage in New York, not every driver complies with the law.
 By some estimates, as many as ten percent of drivers in New York City are currently uninsured or underinsured.
 Beyond no-fault coverage, you may also be able to file a claim against your own insurance company under an uninsured/underinsured motorist (UM/SUM) policy.
 UM/SUM is insurance coverage that you bought along with your own liability insurance before the accident happened.

 If you are involved in an accident with an uninsured vehicle, or a hit-and-run, you may be able to file an uninsured motorist claim.
-(UM) If you are involved in an accident with another vehicle that and has insurance, but does not have enough insurance to cover your claim, you will need to file a supplemental underinsured motorist claim.
+(UM) If you are involved in an accident with another vehicle that has insurance but does not have enough insurance to cover your claim, you will need to file a supplemental underinsured motorist claim.
 (SUM).

 Both UM and SUM claims have numerous pitfalls, and you will need an experienced attorney to guide you through the process in order to ensure that you recover every dollar to which you are entitled.